 - He appointed the “famine commission” in 1876 under “Sir Richard Strachey” and he also gave relief to the farmers by waving off their taxes.

-- He passed the Ilbert Bill, 1883, under this the Indian judges got the power to sentence the Europe Criminals but later on this Bill was withdrawn by the Britishers.
+- He passed the Ilbert Bill, in 1883, under this the Indian judges got the power to sentence the Europe Criminals but later on this Bill was withdrawn by the Britishers.

-- He appointed the education commission, known as “Hunter commission” in 1882 in order to improve the secondary level education in India.
+- He appointed the education commission, known as the “Hunter commission” in 1882 in order to improve secondary level education in India.

 - He passed the local self-government Act in 1882 under this the Panchayati Raj system started in India.
 That is why he is known as the “father of the Panchayati Raj” or father of Local self Government.

-- He passed the second factory Act 1891, under this:-(i) There was a weekly holiday for the workers (Sunday Holiday). (ii) Fixed time period of working. (iii) He appointed the high-level Durand commission in 1893 to draw the political boundary between India & Afghanistan.(Now between Pakistan & Afghanistan).
+- He passed the second factory Act of 1891, under this:-(i) There was a weekly holiday for the workers (Sunday Holiday). (ii) Fixed time period of working. (iii) He appointed the high-level Durand commission in 1893 to draw the political boundary between India & Afghanistan.(Now between Pakistan & Afghanistan).

 - In the year 1892, he divided the civil services examination into 3 parts:-(a) Imperial services → IAS (b)Provincial services → State PCS (c)Subordinate Services → Tehsildar